 Parvovirus is a serious and contagious virus that should not be left untreated.
 These natural remedies mentioned can be used in conjunction with conventional therapies to save our beloved fur friends.

 The parvovirus has hit Pontiac, MI.
-A bit too close to home if you ask us!
+It's a bit too close to home if you ask us!
 If you are new to the virus, canine parvovirus type 2, or CPV-2, is a virus that attacks the GI tracts of puppies and dogs.
 This affects both domestic and wild dogs, as well as unborn puppies.

 How It Is Spread

-Parvovirus can withstand differing temperatures and humidities.
+Parvovirus can withstand different temperatures and humidities.
 Once it has infected an area, it can remain there for six months to a year.
 The parvovirus can be easily carried from one location to another via a dog’s hair or feet, a contaminated pet carrier, shoes, and other objects.

-Those susceptible have weakened immune systems due to over-vaccination or a previous imbalance such as an illness or a stressful environment.
+Those susceptible have weakened immune systems due to over-vaccination or a previous imbalance, such as an illness or a stressful environment.
 Stress, something we often don’t associate with contracting a virus, is also an added factor that can make your puppy more susceptible.

 The clinical symptoms of parvo present themselves as a sudden onset of: